nopnop2002/esp-idf-mbedtls/aes_cfb128/README.md

 AES-CBC/AES-ECB has a limit on the size of data that can be encrypted.
 - AES-CBC
-	AES-CBC encryption or decryption operation on full blocks.
+	Encryption or decryption operation on full blocks.
 	This must be a multiple of the block size (16*n Bytes).
 - AES-ECB
-	AES single-block (16 Bytes) encryption or decryption.
+	Single-block (16 Bytes) encryption or decryption.
 - AES-CFB128
 	AES-CFB128 has no limit on the size of data to be encrypted.
 	Data of any size can be encrypted.